C++ vs. Rust: Hello World

 }

-Save it, open a terminal, go to the folder where your file is located and there, enter this:
+Save the file, open a terminal, navigate to the folder where your file is located, and then enter the following command:

 g++ HelloWorld.cpp -o HelloWorld

-If after entering that command line you do not get any message, BE HAPPY!
-Your program compiled properly.
-Otherwise, you did some error in your code and you need to fix it and compile it again.
+If you do not receive any messages after entering the command, congratulations!
+Your program has compiled successfully.
+Otherwise, there is an error in your code that you will need to fix before compiling again.

 ./HelloWorld